nishantkarve/mlops/ML Pipelines scripts/Readme.md

 ![My Image](images/image44.png)

-<b>Step 12</b>
+<b>Step 13</b>

-In the Attach permissions policies section, click the check-box next to AdministratorAccess and click Next: Tags.
+Click on the Next:Review button to proceed to the next step of the wizard.

 ![My Image](images/image45.png)